1 Legal and enforcement framework

 10.1 How would you describe the current fintech landscape and prevailing trends in your jurisdiction?
 Are any new developments anticipated in the next 12 months, including any proposed legislative reforms?

-Due to the ongoing COVID-19 crisis, there will be likely growth opportunities for companies that provide credit and liquidity to clients or enable companies to make large savings in terms of time and simplification of related processes.
+Due to the ongoing COVID-19 crisis, there will likely be growth opportunities for companies that provide credit and liquidity to clients or enable companies to make large savings in terms of time and simplification of related processes.

 Another challenge is represented by sustainability.
 In this regard, fintech companies could revise their business models and organisational processes towards more sustainable development.